-Not far from Gamcheon Culture Village is BIFF Square, getting its name from Busan International Film Festival.
+For what to do in Busan, not far from Gamcheon Culture Village is BIFF Square, getting its name from Busan International Film Festival.
 I didn’t find it to be that exciting but there’s some street food on offer and some restaurants.
 Nearby is also Gukje Market and Nampodong Street.
 All of these 3 places are great to team up with the Culture Village as they’re close by and easy to see in one day in Busan.

 More things to do in Busan include it’s 3 Skywalks.
 These look cool online but I read on other blogs that once there they don’t take long to visit and they take quite a while to get to via bus so I decided not to go!

 Oryukdo Skywalk is very popular in Busan.
 This takes about 1 hour to get to by bus from Busan Station which is the nearest metro station I read, however, if you go to take in more of the Oryukdo Islands it’s probably worth it and it does look really cool on a nice day.